disulfidebond/ctakes_processing/README.md

     FileName|CUI|OriginalText|DomainCode|PreferredText|Start|Stop

 Additionally, a [parallelized version](https://git.doit.wisc.edu/smph-public/dom/uw-icu-data-science-lab-public/ctakes_processing/-/blob/main/code/process_xmis_parallel.py) of the python-based CUI extraction step is available, with similar usage as shown above.
-The only difference is the parallelized version is intended to process large numbers of files using the Multiprocessing python library, and by default each worker node will no longer output a flatfile in addition to the final output file.
+The differences are the parallelized version is intended to process large numbers of files using the Multiprocessing python library, by default each worker node will no longer output a flatfile in addition to the final output file, and the process_xmis_parallel.py **requires the input be gzip-compressed**.

 ## Step 2: Data Extraction